Straight from the horse’s mouth – Apple says this of the macOS Terminal:

 Yep – that’s the Terminal.
 Pretty dull at first sight.

 You may want to make it a bit easier to get to the Terminal in the future.
-Right-click (or ctrl-click for you one-button mouse folks) and select Keep in Dock.
+Right-click (or ctrl-click for you one-button mouse folks) select Option and then Keep in Dock.
 Now it’s just one quick click away.

-Now lets make the Terminal at least a bit more visually appealing.
-Select Terminal and then Window Settings… from the drop-down menu.
+Now let’s make the Terminal at least a bit more visually appealing.
+With a Terminal open and in the foreground, select Terminal from the menu bar and then Preferences… from the drop-down list.

 Start by selecting the Profiles tab at the top.
 On this page you can try out a few of the “pre-made” Terminal designs, which can be found in a column on the left side of the window.
 Double-click one of them – for example, the Pro design (my Terminal design of choice).